edefalque/signalk-stripcharts/README.md

 Therefore much technical improvement is of course possible.
 In particular the following improvements could be considered without structural changes:
 - [ ] Transpiling (Babel)
-- [ ] Minimification.
+- [ ] Minification.
 - [ ] Retrieval of boat data is inspired from Signal K websocket example.
-It could be possibly replaced by the more robust https://www.npmjs.com/package/@signalk/client
+Possibly it could be replaced by the more robust https://www.npmjs.com/package/@signalk/client

 Any hints are most welcome.